 We call IUs active IUs if they do arbitrarily complex processing themselves, including the generation of more IUs (that may themselves effect more processing).
 IUs are informed about their commit and revocation status (cmp.
-Table 4.1) by right buffer objects, and hence can act upon these events, allowing for a mixture of this processing
+Table 4.1) by right buffer objects, and hence can act upon these events, allowing for a mixture of this processing scheme with module-based processing.
+Systems that employ active IUs are presented in the example application in Section 5.6, as well as in (Baumann et al. 2013).

-8Early versions of InproTK used the open agent architecture (OAA, Martin, Cheyer, and Moran 1999) for inter-module communication but other communication means could also be used.
+8Early versions of INPROTK used the open agent architecture (OAA, Martin, Cheyer, and Moran 1999) for inter-module communication but other communication means could also be used.